hitesh-hitu/Algorithms/README.md

 # Algorithms
-Assigmnents -1   Implementation of Dynamic Array and Implementation of Splay Tree
+Assigmnent - 1   Implementation of Dynamic Array and Implementation of Splay Tree Assignment - 2   Implementation of Messenger and Survival of the Fittest Assignment - 3   Implementation of Suffix Trees Assignment - 4   Implementation of Miller-Rabin Algorithm